 Blood test results now can show if your levels of certain vitamins are low.
 Your doctor might recommend supplements that improve your level of certain vitamins, but the evidence so far does not show that high vitamin levels actually lower cancer risk.
 It’s best to talk with your doctor before starting any vitamin or other dietary supplement.

 To learn more, you may want to read our document called Dietary Supplements: How to Know What is Safe.

 A few studies have looked at the effect of physical activity on survival of people with cancer.
 Researchers have not yet been able to find out whether physical activity can prevent cancer recurrence or slow the progression of disease.
 But studies have shown that regular physical activity can reduce anxiety and depression, improve mood, boost self-esteem, and reduce symptoms of fatigue, nausea, pain, and diarrhea.
 These benefits can be gained through moderate physical activity on most, if not all days of the week.

 Moderate activities are those that make you breathe as hard as you would during a brisk walk.
-Activities like walking, biking, and swimming are considered moderate, and so are activities like yardwork and brisk house cleaning.
-Ideally, you should take part in at least 30 minutes of moderate activity each day.
-Cancer survivors can find many ways to work physical activity into their daily lives.
-Parking further away and using stairs instead of elevators are easy ways to be more active throughout the day.
+Activities like walking, biking, and swimming are considered moderate, and so are activities like yard work and brisk house cleaning.
+Adults should try to get at least 150 minutes of moderate intensity or 75 minutes of vigorous intensity activity each week (or a combination of these).
+It’s best if this can be spread throughout the week.
+And, try to limit the amount of time you spend sitting.

 A little bit of physical movement is far better than none.
 It helps if you start slowly and build up to greater amounts of physical activity.
 In choosing a level of activity, it’s important to think about your physical abilities and your recent levels of activity.
 It’s also important to talk to your doctor before changing your type or level of physical activity.